LeMeteore/literate-pancake/article.md

 #### II.2.2.
 Reduce the rate of aberration during patient data collection
 # III.
 Methods and materials
 ## III.1.
 Methods
+The taking care of patients is made by interrogation of patient, physical exam and the proposition of treament.
 ## III.2.
 Materials
+We use Unified Modeling Language (UML) for describing and design the process of patient taking care by physician in inpatient room.
+Mysql will be used to store data which are collected by the system.

 ```python
 # Python Code section